Hiring & Onboarding

 Pending

-Culture and Retention Considerations in Hiring & Onboarding
+Culture and Retention Considerations in Hiring and Onboarding

-• Inclusion: Ensure interview panels and onboarding materials reflect and celebrate diversity.
+Inclusion: Make sure interview panels and onboarding materials reflect diversity.
+People notice who's in the room.

-• Transparency: Communicate clearly about role expectations, growth opportunities, and organizational changes.
+Transparency: Be clear about role expectations, growth opportunities, and any organizational changes.
+No surprises.

 Metrics to Measure Hiring and Onboarding Success